 As you can imagine, packing fragile items when you move to another house is quite different from wrapping clothes or books.
-Your evening dress will not break if you accidentally drop it, and a book in your collection will not be broken either.
+Your evening dress will not break if you accidentally drop it, and a book in your collection will not be.
 However, throwing a breakable object on the ground is never a good idea, is it?

 If you have made the informed decision to pack your stuff by yourself, you are forced to reach the kitchen at some point in your marathon wrapping.
-And when you do, you will probably find yourself rather nervous when it comes to packing all the breakable objects out there.
+And when you do, you’ll probably find yourself rather nervous when it comes to packing all the breakable objects out there.

 So, this is where our helpful packaging guides come in.
 Now that we have already largely covered the issue of packing kitchen plates for a move, now is the time to take a closer look at the best way to pack the glassware.

 Read on to learn how to pack glasses to move: from the sorting process and packaging materials required to the special packaging tips and techniques that will keep your glassware safe and secure during the move.

 Get packing supplies for packing glasses for moving